NeneWang/docs/jou-project/corp-visualizer.md

 Missing pieces:
 - Corporation Type?
 - Last name Mailing? => requires to be populated
-- Filing Type? => isn't this the same a
+- Filing Type? => isn't this the same as corporation type?

 Corporation Type?
 It should be mapped: